 Rescuers Continue Search After Deadly Indonesia Plane Crash

-The search continues Tuesday for bodies and the "black box" from an Indonesian airliner that crashed in the Java Sea with 189 people aboard.
+The search continued Tuesday for bodies and the "black box" from an Indonesian airliner that crashed in the Java Sea with 189 people aboard.

 Hundreds of search-and-rescue personnel worked into Tuesday to find victims from JT610, a Boeing 737 Max 8 operated by the low-cost airline Lion Air.
 Rescuers handed 24 body bags to police, the National Search and Rescue Agency says.
 Others sorted through recovered materials, including passports and wallets.